Learning about Stroke and Stress the hard way.

 So on that note, mate thank you for sharing your story.
 And thank you for your time.
 I truly, really truly appreciate it.
 And I wish you well I’ll follow you on Instagram and I hope to continue to grow you know help you grow your community by being active in it.
 And I wish you all the best and give my love to everybody your family and everyone who’s been through a tough time with you because tell them that without them we couldn’t do it.
 So I really appreciate them for helping you be here

 Yeah, thank you and now obviously send the best on your end as well.
-You know, I you know, if it wouldn’t be for your wife and your children.
-You know, they’re obviously big reason you’re here the way you are to and stuff so, you know, we always have appreciate the ones who love us through the toughest times.
+You know, if it wouldn’t be for your wife and your children.
+You know, they’re obviously big reason you’re here the way you are to and stuff so, you know, we always have appreciated the ones who love us through the toughest times.

 Discover how to support your recovery after stroke.
 Go to recoveryafterstroke.com